rediacc/elite/README.md

 ### Environment Variables

-All configuration is optional with sensible defaults in `.env`:
+All configuration is optional with sensible defaults in `.env.template`:

 - `DOCKER_REGISTRY` - Docker registry URL (default: registry.rediacc.com)
 - `TAG` - Image tag to use (default: latest)